 Tighten the belts in accordance with the belt manufacturer's instructions.
 If the belts are too loose, they will slip; if the belts are too tight, there will be excessive power loss and possible bearing failure.
 Select pulleys that will match the proper speed ratio; overspeeding the pump may damage both pump and power source.

-Do not operate the pump without the shields and/or guards in place over the drive shaft, belts, and/or couplings, or other rotating parts.
+Do not operate the pump without the guard in place over the rotating parts.
 Exposed rotating parts can catch clothing, fingers, or tools, causing severe injury to personnel.

 V-BELT TENSIONING

 General Rules of Tensioning